Black hole mass function shift in proto-stellar-clusters driven by gas accretion

 \subsection{GW231123}

 Let us discuss the possibility that the BH components of the GW231123 \citep{2025arXiv250708219T} were generated with our proto-BHMF-shift mechanism in proto-stellar clusters.
-Their mass ranges $103_{-52}^{+20} {\rm M}_\odot$, $137_{-17}^{+22} {\rm M}_\odot$ are definitely within the proto-BHMF-shift typical range for a vast range of clusters' parameters, including Cosmic Gems clusters.
+Their mass ranges, $103_{-52}^{+20} {\rm M}_\odot$ and $137_{-17}^{+22} {\rm M}_\odot$, are definitely within the typical proto-BHMF-shift range for a vast range of cluster parameters, including those of Cosmic Gems clusters.
 However, the critical data that could potentially discriminate between our accretion-driven mass growth in proto-stellar clusters and repeated mergers are the spins of the components BHs estimated as $a_* = 0.9_{-0.19}^{+0.10}$ and $a_* = 0.8_{-0.51}^{+0.20}$.
-Notice that these values are higher than the estimated equilibrium value of second-generation repeated mergers with an expected narrow peak at $a^{*}_{\rm merg} \sim 0.7$ \citep{2017ApJ...840L..24F} (higher geneneration mergers in galactic nuclei could produce higher spins \citep{2019PhRvL.123r1101Y}).
-We argue here that these GW231123 unusually high spin central values are nevertheless consistent with BH spin-up due to accretion, especially in the conditions that our proto-BHMF-shift operates.
+Notice that these values are higher than the estimated equilibrium value of second-generation repeated mergers with an expected narrow peak at $a^{*}_{\rm merg} \sim 0.7$ \citep{2017ApJ...840L..24F} (higher-generation mergers in galactic nuclei could produce higher spins \citep{2019PhRvL.123r1101Y}).
+We argue here that these unusually high spin central values of GW231123 are nevertheless consistent with BH spin-up due to accretion, especially in the conditions in which our proto-BHMF-shift operates.